-The mobility industry is growing fast.
+The mobility solutions industry is growing fast.
 Investors have poured over 220 billion dollars into more than 1,100 mobility startups worldwide since 2010.
 Over half of that amount has been invested in the past three years alone.

 For the most part, the future mobility solutions proposed by startups like these are focused on younger target groups in urban areas.
 This means plenty of ride-hailing apps, of course, but also more shared mobility products, with companies from Uber to Mercedes-Benz trying their hand at e-scooters and e-bikes in cities worldwide.
 At this year’s Tech Open Air in Berlin, they were everywhere.

-Yet as I made my way around the event, I couldn’t help but think of something the mobility industry seemed to be ignoring: the world’s population is aging in a big way.
+Yet as I made my way around the event, I couldn’t help but think of something the mobility industry seemed to be ignoring: the world’s population is ageing in a big way.
 It’s estimated that there will be 2.1 billion elderly people by 2050, with many living in rural areas.
 And, contrary to popular belief, this increasingly large group will be just as engaged with technology as its younger counterparts.

-A recent study conducted by the AARP shows that 90% of adults over 50 in the U.S. own a computer or laptop and 70% own a smartphone.
+A recent study conducted by AARP shows that 90% of adults over 50 in the U.S. own a computer or laptop and 70% own a smartphone.
 In another study by Senior Care, 81% of elderly American respondents felt that social media would be the most important form of technology as they aged.
-36% said it would be ridesharing apps.
+36% said it would be ride-sharing apps.